Fast Sampling for Bayesian Max-Margin Models: Stochastic Subgradient MCMC

-When the log-posterior is non-differentiable, gradient-based HMC is not directly applicable.
-Using the more general subgradients could potentially address this problem, as proven in previous deterministic subgradient descent methods~\cite{shor1985minimization}.
+When the log-posterior is non-differentiable, gradient-based HMC is not applicable.
+Using the more general subgradients could potentially address this problem, in analogy to the subgradient descent methods in deterministic optimization~\citep{shor1985minimization}.

-Plugging the subgradient of the potential energy $U(q)$, $\mathcal{G}_{q} U(q)$, in the ordinary HMC, we come up with the subgradient HMC with leapfrog method as:
+By plugging the posterior subgradient $\partial_\theta U(\theta_{t}|\data)$ in the ordinary HMC, we come up with the subgradient HMC with a leapfrog method as:

-where $p_{0}$ is initialized as $p_{0}\sim \gauss(0,M)$ and $\epsilon$ is the discretization stepsize.
+where $r_{0}$ is initialized as $r_{0}\sim \gauss(0,M)$ and $h$ is the discretization stepsize.

 From a theoretical perspective, we may not be able to readily analyze the volume preservation property of the Hamiltonian dynamics with a non-differentiable potential energy nor the detailed balance of a general subgradient HMC sampler.
-Instead, we give an approximated analysis based on several practical assumptions of the potential energy.
+Instead, we give an approximated theoretical analysis based on several practical assumptions of the potential energy.

-In practical Bayesian models, the non-smoothness of the posterior often lies in the Laplace prior or the hinge loss induced likelihoods which are mainly considered in this paper.
-Both of these cases are \emph{almost differentiable} which means they are only non-differentiable on a zero mass set, a direct implication of which being that when doing HMC sampling with such dynamics, the sampler will only hit those non-differentiable states with probability $0$.
-For such dynamics $H_{0}$, we may construct a series of ordinary Hamiltonian dynamics $H_{\epsilon}$ via polynomial interpolation.
-The resulting dynamics series $H_{\epsilon}$ has the same potential energy function except for a $\epsilon$ mass set.
-We defer the construction details to Appendix~\ref{appsec:polynomial construction} to save space.
+In practical Bayesian models, the non-smoothness of the posterior often lies in the hinge loss induced likelihoods which are mainly considered in this paper.
+These posteriors are continuous everywhere and piece-wise smooth with only a finite number of non-smooth points.
+The sampler will hit those non-differentiable states with probability zero.
+Under such practical assumptions, we show the following \textit{approximate detailed balance} property, which claims that the subgradient HMC satisfies the detailed balance property with a polynomial smooth of the potential energy .